progman1/genprintlib/README.md

 Genprint uses the compiler internals to do the actual printing and so will display ```<poly>``` for values than do not have an instantiated type (or for parts thereof).
-So avoid embedding this printer into a polymorphic context.
+So avoid embedding this printer into a polymorphic context ie. do not try creating a printing function around this.

 With the optimising compiler, the printing will fail (segmentation fault likely) where the assigned type in the .cmt does not correspond to the actual value given as argument to [%pr].